-Subdivisions, if developed in this district, should observe appropriate design characteristics to create neighborhood identity.
+- Practice conservation design that allows development near or around open spaces.
+Especially for development on larger lots. - Encourage open spaces that will provide for the continuation of existing or expanded agricultural operations, natural resource preservation, or recreation.
+Especially for development on larger lots. - Observe appropriate design characteristics to create neighborhood identity.
 Such characteristics include consistent building materials and massing, setbacks, and access attributes.
 Signage that identifies new subdivisions should be placed on a permanent foundation and maintained by a homeowner's association.
-The potential for conservation/cluster subdivision design within this district is dependent upon the geographic features of the site but should be encouraged.
+Especially for development on smaller lots, with access to utilities.

-4. Conditional Commercial
+2. Conditional Commercial